-(55) An application for resealing must be accompanied by an Affidavit for Resealing of Grant, in Form 86.
+(55) An application for resealing must be accompanied by an affidavit of the executor, administrator or lawyer, in Form 86.

 Domicile of deceased on resealing

 - (56) (a) If the domicile of the deceased at the time of death as sworn to in the affidavit differs from that suggested by the description in a foreign grant, the court may require further evidence as to domicile. - (b) If the court is satisfied that the deceased was not at the time of death domiciled within the jurisdiction of the court from which the foreign grant issued, the clerk shall mark the application accordingly.